dominictarr/yap/README.md

 >
 ```

-the link element is the first child of the element it updates.
+The link element is the first child of the element it updates.
 href is the url to call to render this element.
 It's actually called
 as `"/partial/"+href`, which tells the backend not to send layout top level
 html.